Awarding and celebrating all the good work carried out by staff and volunteers.

 • Appropriate resources for all children and all age ranges, both indoors and outdoors.

-• Frequents visits (both into and out of the cylch) are arranged to promote the children’s development, whatever their age range.
+• Frequents visits (both into and out of the nursery) are arranged to promote the children’s development, whatever their age range

-• Staff regularly attend training on various matters in order to offer extra learning experiences within the cylch, e.g., circus skills.
+• Staff regularly attend training on various matters in order to offer extra learning experiences within the nursery, e.g., circus skills

 Learning and Developing